How To Make Apple Fritters

 icing (confectionery) sugar, cinnamon

-Apple fritters pictured above are fried in batter without egg.
+Apple fritters pictured above are fried in the batter without eggs.
 Egg batter will be puffier: use 1 egg to 1 cup of flour and reduce the milk quantity to 1/3 cup.
 Also, I don’t add any sugar to the butter as it burns easily, but rather dust it after frying.

 How To Make Apple Fritters